WillsterJohnson/WillsterJohnson/README.md

 ### About Me

-I go by Willster, I'm a full-stack web-developer who needs five hyphens to describe.
+I go by Willster, I'm a full-stack web-developer and general tinkerer.

 My expertise lies in web technologies like TypeScript, JavaScript, HTML, CSS, and Node.
-I'm particularly drawn to Svelte and SvelteKit for web app development, but I also have some experience in React and Vue, along with several other NPM libraries.
+I'm particularly drawn to Svelte and SvelteKit for web app development, however I also have some experience in React and Vue, along with several other popular NPM libraries.

 Apart from my main projects, I love tinkering with smaller projects too.
 Over the years, I've dabbled in various programming languages including Rust, C#, Python, Dart, VBA, and PHP.
 I'm always on the lookout for new tools and technologies to experiment with.

 When I'm not busy with more sensible projects, I enjoy playing with libraries and APIs I find interesting.
 Be it Discord bots, VSCode and Obsidian plugins and themes, automation scripts, building browser extensions, even headless browser puppeteers.
 Basically, anything that involves tinkering with code is a prime target for me.
+My greatest weakness is a library without TypeScript types - "I could port this to TypeScript!" is a phrase which has cost me countless hours.

-While I am primarily self taught, I have a T-Level Merit (UK Higher Education Certificate) in Digital Design, Production, & Development, and am currently studying with The Open University to achieve a BSc (Undergraduate Certificate) in Computing, aiming to graduate with a 1st by 2026.
+While I am primarily self taught, I have a T-Level Merit (UK Level 3 Certificate) in Digital Design, Production, & Development, and am currently studying with The Open University to achieve a BSc in Computing, aiming to graduate with a 1st by 2026.

 ### What's My 'Big Project'?